seshieya/100-days-of-code/log.md

   - work on wallite app?
   - work on new resources site idea?
   - learn how to use unity?
+  - Read up on ASP.NET Core and c# topics such as using blocks... what resources need to be disposed of... etc.

 - Brainstorm Session Conclusion:
   - Decided to start with working the resources project that I have been thinking about recently.